yegor256/blog/_posts/2017/mar/2017-03-07-traits-and-mixins.md

 I'm sure you already understand that they both have access to the private attribute `@title` of class `Book`.
 They actually have full access to _everything_ in the class.
-They litterally are "pieces of code" that we _inject_ into the class to make it more powerful and complex.
+They literally are "pieces of code" that we _inject_ into the class to make it more powerful and complex.
 What's wrong with this approach?